On the Monodromy Invariant Hermitian Form for $A$-Hypergeometric Systems

 By changing the convergence direction $\bm\rho$ we will therefore obtain multiple subgroups, which together will generate a larger subgroup of the monodromy group $\mathcal{M}$.
-Since it is unclear whether this generates the whole monodromy group, we will define a subgroup of the monodromy. \begin{defn} The Mellin-Barnes group $\mathcal{M}_{MB}$ is the group generated by the matrices $M_{\bm\rho,j}$ for all $j=1,\ldots,d$ and convergence directions $\bm\rho$. \end{defn} \begin{rem} The Mellin-Barnes group corresponds to the power series $\Psi_{\mu}$, though we started out with the power series $\Phi_{\gamma}$.
-These power series differ by a monomial factor.
-Hence their corresponding monodromy groups are the same upto multiplication by scalars. \end{rem}
+Since it is unclear whether this generates the whole monodromy group, we will define a subgroup of the monodromy.